-- Though we initially launched this process to justify salary increases, we realized that it strengthened employers’ engagement with the company.
+- Though we initially launched this process to justify salary increases, we also confirmed that it strengthened employees’ engagement with the company.
 We also learned that many of our employees were staying with the company because of the numerous learning possibilities we were offering.

 - One of the key challenges was to encompass with one title the diversity of roles and responsibilities each individual was performing and to establish a comprehensive job title structure.
 For example, our ten engineers who worked in back-end engineering were either junior or senior developers but their job descriptions and roles and responsibilities laid down in contract were different.
 Therefore, we introduced grades; for example, senior engineers leader 1, senior engineer leader 2, etc.

 - We decided to include assessing core skills and competencies during monthly one-on-ones that provided our employees with an opportunity to discuss it multiple times with their manager before the annual performance review with HR.
 Also, that entailed that managers should share the responsibility of helping their employees progress on their career path.
 Managers should assign them projects and tasks that will validate their skills and help them transition from point A to point B.